dcufsg/PublicDocs/cbe-xml-documentation.md

 ### Relationships of inheritance within volumes

-In many cases where, for example, all of the parts in a volume were collected in a single location or many of the items in a manuscript part were obtained by the same collector, it may be beneficial to allow `lPart` or `lItem` records to 'inherit' certain metadata from the volume or part, respectively, to which they belong.
-Such a facility may be an aid to the progress of the editorial annotation work.
-Relationships of inheritance, as such, will not be explicitly defined within the data structure.
-That is to say, there will not be an element that explicitly defines an 'Item X inherits collector properties from Volume Y'-type relationship.
-Rather, relationships of inheritance will be facilitated within the editorial tooling as an application-level concern.
+In many cases where, for example, all of the parts in a volume were collected in a single location or many of the items in a manuscript part were obtained by the same collector, it may be beneficial to allow `lPart` or `lItem` records to 'inherit' certain metadata from part to which they belong.
+Such an approach may be an aid to the progress of the editorial annotation work.
+Relationships of inheritance, as such, are *implicitly* defined within the data structure and are facilitated within the editorial tooling as an application-level concern.
+For these purposes, the application will assume that pages inherit certain metadata from the items to which they are linked; items are deemed to inherit certain metadata from their parent manuscript part.
+The following metadata are inheritable (defined below):

+- `<locationIreland>`
+- `<locationAbroad>`
+- `<collectors>`
+- `<informants>`
+- `<relevantPersons>`
+- `<relevantCollections>`
+- `<relevantPublications>`

+It is necessary to provide for edge cases where, for example, one story in a long series of manuscript items was collected by a person other than the collectors associated with the parent part.
+Obviously, instances such as this must not be understood to inherit factually incorrect metadata.
+Various approaches were considered to cater for such scenarios.

 ## Volumes